dvc0310/dashboard/frontend/docs/callbacks.md

 **Function**: `update_graph_tab1`

-- **Purpose**: Updates the visualization in the first tab based on selected companies, confidence interval preferences, view mode, and selected date range.
+- **Purpose**: Updates the visualization in the first tab based on selected companies, interval preferences, view mode, and selected date range.
 - **Inputs**:
   - `company-dropdown-tab1`: Selected companies from a dropdown.
-  - `ci-checklist`: Determines whether to enable intervals.
+  - `checklist`: Determines whether to enable intervals.
   - `view-toggle`: Switch between 'Granular' and 'Aggregated' views.
   - `date-picker-range1`: Start and end dates from the date picker.
 - **Output**: